Stephen Lecce: Political career

+Minister of Education

 On June 20, 2019, he was sworn in as Ontario's minister of education.
-Beginning in October 2019, labour disputes between the provincial government and Ontario's four largest teachers unions (ETFO, OSSTF, OECTA, and AEFO), have caused rotating strike action.
+Beginning in October 2019, labour disputes between the provincial government and Ontario's four largest teachers' unions (ETFO, OSSTF, OECTA, and AEFO), have caused rotating strike action.
 A joint strike by all four unions on February 21, 2020, marked the first province-wide closure of schools since 1997 strikes against the Harris government.
-Earlier that month, on February 4, New Democratic Party leader Andrea Horwath called for Doug Ford to fire Lecce as education minister, however, Ford assured that Lecce would remain in office.
-On February 12, Lecce called the decision for the four largest teachers unions to hold the joint strike an "irresponsible choice."
+Earlier that month, on February 4, New Democratic Party leader Andrea Horwath called for Doug Ford to fire Lecce as education minister; however, Ford assured that Lecce would remain in office.
+On February 12, Lecce called the decision for the four largest teachers' unions to hold the joint strike an "irresponsible choice".

-On March 12, 2020, Lecce announced that all publicly funded schools in Ontario would be closed for two weeks after March Break due to the COVID-19 pandemic in Ontario, however, the schools did not reopen as planned.
+On March 12, 2020, Lecce announced that all publicly funded schools in Ontario would be closed for two weeks after March break due to the COVID-19 pandemic in Ontario, however, the schools did not reopen as planned.
 On May 19, Lecce announced that schools would not reopen until the following school year in September.
 On July 30, Lecce announced a $309 million plan for the resumption of public education in September.

 Lecce introduced Bill 28, known as the Keeping Students in Class Act, which was passed by the Legislative Assembly of Ontario on November 3, 2022, amid ongoing labour negotiations with the Canadian Union of Public Employees (CUPE).
-CUPE had given notice of job action October 30 after negotiations broke down with the Ministry of Education, and would have been in a legal strike position on November 4.
-Bill 28 imposes a contract on CUPE, and makes it illegal to strike, setting fines of $4000 for workers.
+CUPE had given notice of job action on October 30 after negotiations broke down with the Ministry of Education and would have been in a legal strike position on November 4.
+Bill 28 imposes a contract on CUPE, and makes it illegal to strike, setting fines of $4,000 for workers.

 The bill invokes the notwithstanding clause, shielding it from being struck down by the courts by allowing the bill to operate despite the right to collective bargaining granted by the Canadian Charter of Rights and Freedoms.
 The legislation was widely condemned, including by opposition parties, the Canadian Civil Liberties Association, Prime Minister Justin Trudeau, Minister of Justice and Attorney General of Canada David Lametti, the Ontario Bar Association, and other unions including those which had previously endorsed the PC Party.

-Despite Lecce's bill, CUPE went on strike anyways, resulting in province-wide protests in support of education workers against the government, and the government challenging CUPE at the Ontario Labour Relations Board.
+Despite Lecce's bill, CUPE went on strike anyway, resulting in province-wide protests in support of education workers against the government, and the government challenging CUPE at the Ontario Labour Relations Board.
 On November 7, 2022, Premier Doug Ford announced that the PCs would rescind Bill 28.
 It was announced that a tentative deal with CUPE was reached on December 11, 2022.